Sexual health is at the forefront of practically every guy's mind.

 No matter how well your life is going, if your sex life isn't satisfying, you're still probably frustrated.

-An active sex life is one of the keys to maintaining elevated self-perception and maintaining a sense of virility and masculinity.
+An active sex life is one of the keys to maintaining elevated self-perception and maintaining a sense of manhood and masculinity.

-While it's true that issues such as Low-T and circulatory problems play a major role in Erectile Dysfunction and diminished sex drive, there are also a variety of steps that you can take to vastly improve your sexual drive and potency.
+While it's true that issues such as Low-T and circulatory problems play a significant role in Erectile Dysfunction and diminished sex drive, there are also a variety of steps that you can take to improve your sexual drive and potency vastly.

 Chronic Stress Causes Sex Drive to Plummet

-Poor Sleep Leads to Lower Testosterone Levels
+Inadequate Sleep Leads to Lower Testosterone Levels

-Our bodies absolutely require sleep to function.
-Not only do we need sleep, but we need regular, refreshing sleep.
+Our bodies require sleep to function.
+Not only do we need to sleep, but we need regular, refreshing sleep.
 Most adults require between seven and nine hours of sleep each night.